 • when the heating phase is completed, a flow of purified air (zero air) picks the gas released by the preform and carries it to the analysis loop

-• the chromatogram, all analytical data and production references are displayed on the monitor
+• the chromatogram, all analytical data, and production references are displayed on the monitor

 • Constant control of the process: the possibility to detect the AA content in real time allows the certification of every single production lot.
 The connection with the company’s network offers the possibility to access the process data constantly and elaborate them.

-• Reduction of the costs and times required to perform the tests.
+• Reduction of the costs and times required to performing the tests.
 The PETes unit, which can be installed in the production department or in the company’s quality control laboratory, allows the operator to carry out the AA analysis at any moment, without requiring the support from third-party specialised technicians.

-The traditional method to measure acetaldehyde in PET preforms is based on a gas chromatography analysis of the acetaldehyde present in the head space, desorbed from ground material placed into a sealed vial after thermal treatment.
+The traditional method to measure acetaldehyde in PET preforms is based on a gas chromatography analysis of the acetaldehyde present in the head space, desorbed from the ground material placed into a sealed vial after thermal treatment.
 This process is very labor intensive, time consuming and expensive.

 • Sample pre-treatment procedure – such as milling conditions, different sieves/screens, cryogenic treatment, part of sample under testing;